seralexeev/xrabbit.dev/README.md

 date: 18-05-2025
 ```

-As it turned out rpi has only one pwm output which is ok for testing but I still ordered [PCA9685](https://www.adafruit.com/product/815) just in case I add another servo.
+Turns out Raspberry Pi has just one PWM output, which is OK for tests but I still ordered the [16-channel PWM driver PCA9685](https://www.adafruit.com/product/815) just in case I decide to add another servo.
+Better to overdo it than hack together some ugly workaround later.

 ---